Mercedes review request rejected

 The Brazilian Grand Prix stewards were reconvened to hear Mercedes' request for a "right of review".

-They determined that the on-board camera footage did meet the tests required of it being "new", "unavailable at the time of the decision" and "relevant".
-But they said it was not "significant".
+They determined that the on-board camera footage did meet the tests required of it being "new", "unavailable at the time of the decision" and "relevant" but they said it was not "significant".

 The ruling said: "There is nothing in the footage that fundamentally changes the facts.
 Nor even does this show anything that wasn't considered by the stewards at the time."